Murali Reddy Saritha

 Murali Reddy Saritha (born 10 June 1972) is an Indian chess player who holds the title of Woman International Master (1990).
 She won the Indian Women's Chess Championship in 1987.
+She holds the distinction of winning National Premier Chess Championship, National Junior Girls Chess Championship (India) and Indian Youth Chess Championship (Sub Junior category) in 1987.

 Biography

 Saritha Reddy won the Indian Women's Chess Championship in 1987 at the age of 15.

 Reddy played for India in the Women's Chess Olympiads: